Looking for ways to raise your property value?

 Depending on how bad the neighbor’s property looks, you might even offer to just “roll it in” with your job.
 If you do offer to pay the bill though, be careful to take care of the neighbor’s pride.
 No one likes to feel like a charity case, so you either need to make it sound like it’s no trouble at all for the contractors to knock out the task, or propose some small favor in exchange.
 Even if it means making up a favor that actually won’t help you at all.
 A person’s pride is a prickly thing.

 It might cost you $500 or $1,000 to clean up the junkyard next door, but if that’s all it takes to make the block look classy and upscale, it’s money well spent.
 Terrible eyesores next door can drag down property values by tens of thousands of dollars.
 Do what you need to do.

 Property upgrades are all about return on investment.
 How does the cost compare to the impact on value?
 Most home renovations have negative ROI, so be careful not to fall into the trap of assuming that property upgrades will pay for themselves.

 Do research, talk to real estate agents and property managers, find out for yourself.
 A good listing agent will be able to give you an accurate estimate of how much value a given upgrade will add, in your neighborhood.

 Perhaps most importantly, buy properties for less than they’re worth in the first place, so that you’re starting from a place of equity and not playing catch up!♦

 What are your tales from boosting investment property profits?
-How have you added value to your home, rental property or flip?
+How have you raised the value to your property, home, or flip?
 Regale us with tales of conquest.